NE Ontario’s Chiniguchi/Sturgeon Canoe Route

 This image on the Wikipedia site is even more awesome.
 In fact, it had me wondering if we had even been at the Lagoon at all!

 So – a double miss on our part!
-No water tumbling down and the wrong vantage point!
+No water tumbling down, and the wrong vantage point!
 Still, it is a magical spot worth the effort of getting there.
-The TikTok videos showing people swimming in the pool and diving off the high rock undoubtedly means even more visitors, who can access the lagoon from the road to the west.
+The YouTube videos showing people swimming in the pool and diving off the high rock undoubtedly mean even more visitors, who can access the lagoon from the road to the west.
 We did see empty beer cans and other litter off the trail.

 Looking For A Wolf Lake Island Campsite:

 Once back at the canoe, we paddled up Silvester and the swifts dividing it from Wolf Lake and then headed up the lake’s west shore to the two indicated campsites.
 The southernmost one looked okay, but we kept on to the one a bit further up when we spotted a canoe with a paddler and his dog.
-A brief chat told us that the site was taken, but there was another one just across the lake and one on the nearby island.
+A brief chat told us that the site was taken, but there were others just across the lake and on the nearby island.

 We paddled across the lake to the campsite marker at the bottom of a steep trail that we walked up to get to the campsite.
-It is a bit of a carry, but the reward is a fantastic view of the lake with the bonus of a west view, perfect for the end of the day.
+It is a bit of a carry, but the reward is a fantastic view of the lake, with a bonus west view, perfect for the end of the day.
 It is the premier Wolf Lake campsite.

-Back at the canoe, we paddled along the shore to see if there was a way we could eliminate the 100-meter carry up the steep access trail.
+Back at the canoe, we paddled along the shore to see if there was a way to avoid the 100-meter carry up the steep access trail.
 There was!
 The site can be reached via a rough trail from the water immediately below.
 While it is much shorter, it is also much steeper!

 A two-minute paddle away was the island site we had been told about.
 Before we committed to hauling our gear up to the cliff top, we figured we’d check it out first.